Probiotics for animals and farming: A trend on the rise?

 For another example of innovation with bacteria, read my other blog post on some school girls using their imagination with probiotics in their garden.

-So can I use OptiBac Probiotics for my pets?
+So can I use probiotics for my pets?

-Anecdotally, however, we hear of many people who administer our probiotics to their animals with positive results, and certainly some species of beneficial bacteria are common to both human and animal probiotic products.
+Most probiotic products are not tested for use in animals and so it's difficult to specifically recommend them for this use.
+Anecdotally, however, many people who administer probiotics to their animals come back with positive results, and certainly some species of beneficial bacteria are common to both human and animal probiotic products.
 Animal probiotics are certainly widely available and it may be worth talking to your veterinary surgeon to see if there is a strain-appropriate product that can be given to help replenish your furry friend’s intestinal flora.

 Do you give probiotics to your pets and if so, is it a product specifically formulated for animals, or one you use yourself?
 Leave a comment below and share your experiences with us.